 RCD Authentication

-The RCD authentication service shall perform RCD authentication as specified in [draft-ietf-stir-passport-rcd].
+The RCD authentication service shall perform RCD authentication, either by constructing an “rcd” PASSPorT or by adding “rcd” PASSporT claims to a “shaken” PASSPorT, as specified in [draft-ietf-stir-passport-rcd].

-The RCD authentication service shall populate the “rcd” PASSporT “orig”, “dest”, and “iat” claims with the same procedures as specified for the ‘shaken’ PASSporT defined in [ATIS-1000074].
+When constructing an "rcd" PASSPorT, the RCD authentication service shall populate the “rcd” PASSporT “orig”, “dest”, and “iat” claims with the same procedures as specified for the "shaken" PASSporT defined in [ATIS-1000074].

-The RCD authentication service shall include an “rcd” claim containing a “nam” key with a “nam” key value that is set as follows:

-The P-Asserted-Identity header field display name parameter value shall be used, if present, otherwise the From header field display name parameter value shall be used.

-If there are two P-Asserted-Identity header fields that contain a display name parameter, then the RCD authentication service shall have logic to choose the most appropriate one based on local service provider policy.

-If there is no display name parameter in either the P-Asserted-Identity or From header fields, then the “nam” key value shall be an empty string.
+When adding “rcd” PASSporT claims to a “shaken” PASSPorT, the RCD authentication service must populate the base shaken claims as specified in [ATIS-1000074].

-The RCD authentication service shall populate the remaining key value pairs of the “rcd” claim based on information obtained from an authoritative database.
+The RCD authentication service shall include an “rcd” claim.
+The "rcd" claim must contain a “nam” key value pair and may contain the additional optional key value pairs defined for the "rcd" claim in [draft-ietf-stir-passport-rcd].
+The RCD authentication service shall populate the values of the key value pairs of the “rcd” claim based on information obtained from an authoritative database.

+The RCD authentication service must include an "rcdi" claim if the “rcd” claim directly or indirectly references external resources.
+The RCD authentication service may include a "crn" claim.

-If the calling user requests privacy (e.g., The Privacy header field contains a privacy type of “id”), then the RCD authentication service may anonymize the user’s identity in the “rcd” claim, but the remaining claims shall be set as specified in [ATIS-1000074] (specifically, the “orig” claim shall contain the actual calling TN).
+If the calling user requests privacy (e.g., the Privacy header field contains a privacy type of “id”), then the RCD authentication service may anonymize the user’s identity in the “rcd” claim, but the remaining claims shall be set as specified in [ATIS-1000074] (specifically, the “orig” claim shall contain the actual calling TN).

-The Protected Header “x5u” parameter shall reference a delegate end-entity certificate as defined in [ATIS delegate-cert document].
-The RCD authentication service shall ensure that the newly constructed "rcd" PASSporT satisfies any JWTClaimConstraints contained in the delegate certificate, as specified in [draft-ietf-stir-pasport-rcd].
+When constructing an “rcd” PASSporT, the Protected Header “x5u” parameter shall reference a delegate end-entity certificate as defined in [ATIS delegate-cert document].
 The RCD authentication service shall sign the “rcd” PASSporT with the private key of the delegate end-entity certificate referenced by the “x5u” parameter.

-Based on local service provider policy, the Identity header field shall be populated with either a full form or compact form "rcd" PASSporT.
-If the compact form is used, and the "rcd" PASSporT was constructed with an "rcd" claim containing a "jcl" key value, then the INVITE request must contain a Call-Info header field with a URI of purpose "jcard".
+When adding "rcd” PASSPorT claims to a “shaken” PASSPorT, the RCD authentication service must sign the “shaken” PASSporT with a SHAKEN certificate as defined in [ATIS-1000074].

+The Identity header field of the originating INVITE request shall be populated with the full form of the resulting "rcd" or "shaken" PASSporT.

 RCD Verification

-The RCD verification service shall verify a received “rcd” PASSporT as specified in [draft-ietf-stir-passport-rcd].
+The RCD verification service shall verify a received “rcd” PASSporT, or a “shaken” PASSporT containing “rcd” PASSporT claims, as specified in [draft-ietf-stir-passport-rcd].
+In addition, the RCD verification service shall verify that the value of the “orig”, “dest”, and “iat” claims are as specified in [ATIS-1000074] and [ATIS-1000085].

-The RCD verification service shall determine the validity of the certificate referenced in the “x5u” field in the “rcd” PASSporT protected header as specified in section 5.3.1 of [ATIS-1000074], with the following modifications:
+When verifying an “rcd” PASSporT, the RCD verification service shall determine the validity of the certificate referenced in the “x5u” field in the “rcd” PASSporT protected header as specified in section 5.3.1 of [ATIS-1000074], with the following modifications:

 Verify that the certificate is a valid delegate end entity certificate, as specified in [ATIS delegate-cert document]; i.e., both the certificate and its parent certificate contain a TNAuthList object.

+Verify that the “orig” claim TN belongs to the set of TN(s) identified by the TNAuthList of the certificate referenced by the “x5u” parameter.

 Verify that the scope of the TNAuthList of the parent certificate encompasses the scope of the child certificate TNAuthList.
-Repeat this verification step for each delegate certificate in the certificate path.
+Repeat this verification step for each parent delegate certificate in the certificate path.

+If the certificate referenced by the "x5u" field contains a JWTClaimConstraints extension, and the RCD verification service does not support JWTClaimConstraints, then it should fail verification with response code 437 ‘Unsupported credential’.